 If you want to boost the sweetness of your canned corn, then you can add a pinch of sugar or honey.
 Their sweet flavors will help bring out the natural sweetness of canned corn.

 Avoid Starch on Starch Meals

 Sometimes the best way to eat canned corn is by combining it with other delicious ingredients.
 Corn is a wonderful side dish, but it is a starchy vegetable.
 Try to serve corn with non-starchy foods (unless there are going to be a ton of side dishes).
-Some delicious non-starchy pairings are brussels sprouts, beans, chicken breast, or steak.
+Some delicious non-starchy pairings are Brussels sprouts, beans, chicken breast, or steak.

-Dishes like pasta have lots of starch and will not pair as well with the corn.
+Dishes like pasta have lots of starch and will not pair as well with corn.
 Food needs to be balanced, so having different types of foods on a plate will make a delightful meal.

 Keep Some of the Liquid

-You only need to add about a tablespoon of the liquid into the corn when heating it up.
+You only need to add about a tablespoon of the liquid to the corn when heating it up.
 It will also help to keep the corn nice and moist.
 No one likes dry corn!
-If you want to use this tip, but skip out on the extra sodium, you can simply add a splash of water.
+If you want to use this tip but skip out on the extra sodium, you can simply add a splash of water.
 The spices and buttery flavor will still stick to the corn.
 Just not as much as with the canned corn’s liquid.

 Broth It Up!

 Looking for an easy way to pack the corn with lots of flavor?
 Use broth!
 When you heat up your corn, skip the water or canning liquid, and go for broth instead.
 You can use any broth you like.
 They will all provide an extra level of flavor that was not there before.

 Using broth adds a lot of flavors, but it can add in a bit of sodium as well.
 If you plan to use this tip, then I recommend draining and rinsing the corn first.
 This will make sure all the salts come from the broth that is cooking the corn.
 After adding in the broth, you can add in more salt to taste.